-As a professional truck driver out on the open road, there are times where you might face unexpected delays.
-One of the most common situations is being stalled due to inclement weather or a road closure.
+As a professional truck driver out on the open road, there are times when you might face unexpected delays.
+One of the most common situations is being stalled due to inclement weather or road closure.
 Thankfully, you can be prepared ahead of time for any situation you might face by putting together a well-constructed driver supply kit.
 Read on to learn more about what you need in such a kit and what situations might cause you to need such items:

 Potential Reasons for Delay

-As mentioned above there are many types of situations that can lead to you being stalled in your rig on a roadway, unable to make any forward progress.
+As mentioned above, there are many types of situations that can lead to you being stalled in your rig on a roadway, and unable to make any forward progress.
 The most common situations are listed below, knowing what to look for can help you better prepare for any situation you might face:

 ● Traffic/Road/Lane Closures: This dreaded event is commonplace for those who call the roads their workplace.
 Although sometimes traffic can be a minor delay, other times, when bad enough, it can essentially shut down progress as severely as weather-related issues.
 Speaking of which…